 - Productivity enhancement using CHC Consulting’s Productivity Tool to adjust and manage staffing levels

 - Ongoing strategic planning sessions

 “CHC’s financial acumen is exceptional.
-They made sure we were running as efficiently as possible,” McNea says.
+They made sure we were running as efficiently as possible,” Mitchell says.

-In addition, CHC Consulting arranged for custom contracting for physician preferred items.
-As a result, steering Great Plains saved 25 percent, or $425,000, on their annual hip and knee spend of $1.7M.
+CHC Consulting arranged for custom contracting for physician preferred items, steering GPHealth to save 25 percent, or $425,000, on their annual hip and knee spend of $1.7M.

 In recent years, CHC has facilitated several strategic planning efforts involving GPHealth along with other health system and physician leaders.

 As an organization, GPHealth has grown to nearly 100 members on the medical staff, some of whom travel to other clinics throughout Nebraska.
 Newer services include neurosurgery, cardiology and endocrinology.
 Most recently, the Emergency Department has expanded to better serve the local community.